-I would like to collect all the Black Dog Opera Library collection.
-I started with La Traviata last year, and appreciate having background on the composer, the story of the opera, along with the complete Libretto (text of the opera itself–yes, I had to look that up!), commentary, and the opera on CDs.
+I would love to own this Black Dog Opera Library box set.
+I own the Black Dog Opera La Traviata and appreciate having background on the composer, the story of the opera, along with the complete Libretto (text of the opera itself–yes, I had to look that up!), commentary, and the opera on CDs.

 I love Rumer Godden, and especially In This House of Brede and Five for Sorrow, Ten for Joy.
 Another favorite is An Episode of Sparrows (New York Review Children’s Collection).

 Willa Cather is probably my favorite author and I love these two volumes of her novels: Early Novels and Stories and Later Novels.
-I read Shadows on the Rock (Vintage Classics) and it is one of my favorites of hers, after My Antonia, one of the very few books I have read more than once.
-Just typing the title, I want to go pick it up and read it again right now.
+I read Shadows on the Rock (Vintage Classics) last year and it is one of my favorites of hers, after My Antonia, one of the very few books I have read more than once.
+I recently purchased this volume of her short stories, and think it would make a lovely gift.

 And Wilkie Collins!
 The best of his that I’ve read is The Woman in White .